The best spa hotels in the UK for rest and relaxation

 As part of the Dorchester Collection, Coworth Park has become renowned for its ability to replicate the exacting standards and five-star service of its London sister hotel in the bucolic surrounds of the Windsor countryside.
 Expect long strolls in the 240-acre grounds, polo matches on the two on-site pitches, sundowners on the Drawing Room terrace and fine dining from the Michelin-starred Woven by Adam Smith.

 A short walk from the main hotel (expect to see guests leisurely strolling the grounds in robes), Coworth Park’s state-of-the-art spa is housed in a futuristic semi-circular building that has been built into the hillside and covered in grass so as not to interrupt the stunning views.
-Inside you’ll find a vast swimming pool, gym, nail salon and restaurant as well as a suite of stylish, spacious rooms offering high-tech treatments from Ishga Organic, Valmont and Germaine de Capuccini, alongside specialised treatments for expectant mothers and cancer sufferers.
+Inside you’ll find a vast swimming pool, gym, nail salon and restaurant as well as a suite of stylish, spacious rooms offering high-tech treatments from Ishga Organic and Valmont, alongside specialised treatments for expectant mothers and cancer patients.

 Gleneagles, Perthshire

-As well as a full menu of signature Glen Spa treatments, including hot stone massages, body rituals using Scottish sea salts and jade stone facials, Gleneagles has also enlisted the experts from Tata Harper, Grown Alchemist and Dr. Barbara Sturm to deliver their renowned massages and facials.
+As well as a full menu of signature Glen Spa treatments, including hot stone massages, body rituals using Scottish sea salts and jade stone facials, Gleneagles has also enlisted the experts from Tata Harper, Oskia and Dr Barbara Sturm to deliver their renowned massages and facials.
 Rested and rejuvenated, complete the experience with a trip to the glamorous Art Deco Beauty Lodge for OPI manicures and Kerastase hair treatments.

-Signature spa day: The Long Exhale (£330 per person) – full use of the spa facilities, 120-minute signature Glen Spa treatment including jade wavestone massage, jade comb facial massage, full body stretching and scalp massage, plus a two-course lunch in the Wellness Cafe.
+Signature spa day: The Long Exhale (£350 per person) – full use of the spa facilities, 120-minute signature Glen Spa treatment including jade wavestone massage, jade comb facial massage, full body stretching and scalp massage, plus a two-course lunch in The Wellness Cafe.

 Lucknam Park, Wiltshire